HMS Campbeltown (I42): The St Nazaire Raid

 The preliminary air raid carried out through heavy cloud by 35 Armstrong Whitworth Whitleys and 25 Vickers Wellingtons was much smaller than originally planned and was ineffective, merely alerting the defenders of something unusual happening.
 Nevertheless, by flashing genuine German recognition signals, the force, with Campbeltown flying the flag of the Kriegsmarine, approached to within less than 1 mi of the harbour before being fired upon.
 Campbeltown—as the largest target—drew most of the fire.
-During the final approach, the crew of Campbeltown lowered the emblem of the Kriegsmarine and hoisted the fighting ensign of the Royal Navy.
+During the final approach, the crew of Campbeltown lowered the emblem of the Kriegsmarine and hoisted the battle ensign of the Royal Navy.

 At 01:34 on 28 March, four minutes later than planned, Campbeltown rammed the dock gate.
 The Commandos and ship's crew came ashore under heavy German fire and set about demolishing the dock machinery.
 169 of the raiders were killed (64 commandos and 105 sailors) out of the 611 men in the attacking force.
 Of the survivors, 215 were captured and 222 were evacuated by the surviving small craft.
 A further five evaded capture and travelled overland through France to Spain and then to Gibraltar, a British territory.

 The charges in Campbeltown exploded at noon, an hour and a half later than the British had expected.
 Although the ship had been searched by the Germans, the explosives had not been detected.
 The explosion killed around 250 German soldiers and French civilians and demolished both the front half of the destroyer and the 160 ST caisson of the drydock, with the rush of water into the drydock washing the remains of the ship into it.
-The Saint-Nazaire drydock was rendered unusable for the rest of the war and was not repaired until 1948.
+The Saint-Nazaire drydock was rendered unusable for the rest of the war and was not repaired until 1947, and only resumed normal service in 1948.

 The delayed-action torpedoes fired by the motor torpedo boat into the outer lock gate to the submarine basin detonated, as planned, on the night of 30 March.
 This later explosion led to panic, with German forces firing on French civilians and on each other.
 Sixteen French civilians were killed and around thirty wounded.
 Later, 1,500 civilians were arrested and interned in a camp at Savenay and most of their houses were demolished, even though they had had nothing to do with the raid.
-Lt-Cdr Beattie—who was taken prisoner—received the Victoria Cross for his valour and in 1947 received the French Légion d'honneur.
-His Victoria Cross was one of five that were awarded to participants in the raid, along with 80 other military decorations.
+Beattie—who was taken prisoner—received the Victoria Cross for his valour and in 1947 received the French Légion d'honneur.
+His Victoria Cross was one of five awarded to participants in the raid, along with 80 other military decorations.

 Legacy

-The ship's bell of HMS Campbeltown was given to the town of Campbelltown, Pennsylvania, as a gesture of appreciation towards the United States for the Destroyers for Bases Agreement program.
+The ship's bell of HMS Campbeltown was given to the town of Campbelltown, Pennsylvania, as a gesture of appreciation towards the United States for the Destroyers for Bases Agreement programme.
 This ship's bell was later lent by the town to the subsequent HMS Campbeltown, a Type 22 frigate, when she was commissioned in 1989 and was returned on 21 June 2011 after HMS Campbeltown was decommissioned.

 The 1952 film The Gift Horse was loosely based on the story of HMS Campbeltown.